zahgenya/pecodeTestTask/README.md

 - **GET /users**: Retrieves all users.
 - **GET /users/:id**: Retrieves a user by their ID.
 - **GET /me**: Retrieves the current user's information based on `req.user`.

-This API allows for basic user interactions, including creating and retrieving posts, as well as accessing user information.

----

-Feel free to ask if you need any further assistance!